 This 1 1/2 hour program is designed to give visitors an exclusive opportunity to spread their wings and dive deeper into the fascinating world of raptors.

-We offer Raptor Rendezvous programing geared towards adults as well as youth!
+We offer Raptor Rendezvous programming geared towards adults as well as youth!

 We ensure that our birds have the best care possible.
-We are an accredited facility with Canada's Accredited Zoos and Aquariums, we follow all the regulations in place by both Canadian Wildlife Services and the Ontario Ministry of Natural Resources and Forestry.
-We apply for and hold special permits for our animals and are subject to at least annual inspections by different organizations including the Ontario Society for the Prevention of Cruelty to Animals, Ontario Ministry of Natural Resources and Forestry, Canadian Wildlife Services and Canada's Accredited Zoos and Aquariums.
+We are an accredited facility and follow all the regulations in place by both Canadian Wildlife Services and the Ontario Ministry of Natural Resources and Forestry.
+We apply for and hold special permits for our animals and are subject to at least annual inspections by different organizations including the Ontario Society for the Prevention of Cruelty to Animals, Ontario Ministry of Natural Resources and Forestry, and Canadian Wildlife Services.